Personal Loan Calculator

 What the estimate assumes

-• The estimate assumes a fixed rate and equal monthly payments over the full repayment term.
+- The estimate assumes a fixed rate and equal scheduled monthly payments over the full repayment term.

-• Total paid over the loan term is the sum of all scheduled monthly payments.
+- Total paid over the loan term is the sum of the scheduled monthly payments, and the amortization table shows how each payment is split between principal and interest.

 Assumptions and limitations

-• Monthly payments are modeled as equal payments made over the full term.
+- Scheduled monthly payments are modeled as equal payments over the original term.

-• Fees, APR differences, prepayment behavior, and lender-specific charges are not included.
+- Fees, APR differences, and lender-specific charges are not included.

 Example scenario